Board of Directors

 He was certified in Foot Surgery and Reconstructive Rearfoot/Ankle Surgery in 2006 by the American Board of Foot and Ankle Surgery.
 Dr. Adams is a Fellow of the American College of Foot and Ankle Surgeons and a member of the American Podiatric

 Dr. Adams has been actively involved with ABFAS since 2007.
 He has served as an oral examiner from 2007 to 2014.
-He has been on the cognitive examination committee, credentials committee, Foot CBPS Examination committee and currently is the Examinations Chair.
+He is currently on the CBPS examination committee, has served on the cognitive examination committee, and is a case reviewer.

 Amberly C. Paradoa, DPM (2019 - 2022)